LEB-EPFL/DEFCoN/README.md

 ### Requirements

 Please see the setup.py file for the full list of required packages.
-Please note that DEFCoN requires Python 3.5, TensorFlow 1.4.1, and Keras 2.1.1, specifically.
+Specifically, DEFCoN requires Python 3.5, TensorFlow 1.4.1, and Keras 2.1.1.

 ### DEFCoN

-To install DEFCoN, use the following command from inside DEFCoN's parent directory:
+To install DEFCoN, clone this repository and then use the following command from inside DEFCoN's parent directory (the one above the cloned repository):

 ```
 pip install DEFCoN